matze/inkdrop/README.md

 ## inkdrop

 inkdrop is an artsy bitmap to vector converter.

+### Command line interface

-It reads almost any image bitmap format via the `--input` parameter and outputs an SVG document given by the `--output` parameter.
+The CLI binary is called `inkdrop-cli` and reads almost any image bitmap format via the `--input` parameter and outputs an SVG document given by the `--output` parameter.
 Let's take this image of the Nefertiti bust, cropped and the background turned to pure white:

 ![Nefertiti input](examples/nofretete.jpg)

 Using the `--draw-points` parameter we can output all sampled points.
 The number of sampled points can be controlled with the `--num-points` parameter.
 Calling

-    $ inkdrop --input nofretete.png \
+    $ inkdrop-cli --input nofretete.png \
                   --output output.svg \
                   --draw-points \
                   --num-points 20000

 gives us